evertjr/WSL-Dev-Environment/README.md

 ## Microsoft Visual Studio Code

 If you are using VS Code you can install the WSL Extension (Usually automatically installed when it detects WSL instalation) and from Terminal you can execute `code .` from your project folder and it will automatically start VS Code on that folder with build in terminal running inside WSL.

+# Improve Performance

+## Windows Defender

+Windows Defender and other antivirus softwares can impact the performance of yarn and npm commands.

+To improve this, navigate to the folder `C:\Users\[yourUser]\AppData\Local\Packages\` and look for a folder named `CanonicalGroupLimited...` inside that folder navigate to `\LocalState\rootfs` and copy the full path adress to this folder.

+Now go to  `Settings > Update & Security > Windows Defender > Open Windows Defender Secutiry Central > Protection Against Viruses & Threats > Advanced Config… > Exclusions > Add or Remove > Add > Folder` and finally: paste the previous copied path.

+OBS: You can further improve performance by completely disabling Windows Defender realtime protection but its not very advisable as Windows is a highly targeted OS.

 ### End